nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [TripDay](#6-glossary) is required to be a valid day of the week. e.g. `SUNDAY` or `FRIDAY`
 * [TripTime](#6-glossary) is required to be in the 24-hour format. e.g. `0530` or `2359`
 * The tripday and triptime specified are intended as weekly specifications for the day and time that the passenger intends to carpool every week.
-* As the current iteration of GME(v1.4) is still only a minimum viable product, every passenger can only specify one day and one time a week for when they intend to carpool.
+* As the current iteration of GME(`v1.4`) is only a minimum viable product, each passenger can only specify one day and time a week for their carpooling time.
 </div>

 **Examples:**